DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-09-12-supporting-providers-to-submit-data-directly-to-register.md

 ## Why we made the change

-Rationale for this change is outlined in [collecting all trainee data directly from providers](/register-trainee-teachers/collecting-all-trainee-data-directly-from-providers/).
+We outline the rationale for this change in the post on [collecting all trainee data directly from providers](/register-trainee-teachers/collecting-all-trainee-data-directly-from-providers/).

 The scale of these changes meant that it was necessary to develop several support activities to help HEI providers adapt.

 ## What we did

-Over the year leading up to the changeover, we ran quarterly webinars updating all affected providers on progress developing the new features that they would have to use, and how their processes would have to change to accommodate them.
+Over the year leading up to the changeover, we ran quarterly webinars to update all affected providers on the progress of developing the new features they would need to use and how their processes would need to change to accommodate them.
 Each webinar was one hour long and consisted of a presentation by the Register team followed by a question-and-answer session.

-We ran 6 rounds of user testing with the providers, including interviews, workshops and prototype usability testing.
+We ran six rounds of user testing with the providers, including interviews, workshops and prototype usability testing.
 These sessions helped providers get more familiar with the upcoming changes, as well as informing the design and refinement of the features themselves.

 We ran two rounds of ‘readiness surveys’ to gauge how prepared providers were in the run-up to go-live and identify which providers might need additional support during the transition.
 These surveys also allowed us to determine which HEI providers used which, dependent on 3rd part software vendors to help them integrate with these features.